 - 6.11 The capital cost of this option, utilising the preferred tender and including project fees, is £24.347m.
 This option attracts a guaranteed Sport England Lottery grant of £2m, resulting in a net capital investment requirement of £22.347m.
-There are other potential grant awards (£250k from the Football Association and £25k per centre from Squash and Racketball), totalling £275k.
-As these are not guaranteed at this point in time, the capital investment requirement for option 1 does not net these off.
-The annualised borrowing cost for option 1 is £1.393m. - 6.12 As option 2a (a new Oak Park and a refurbishment at Bloxwich) would result in the loss of the grants and would be a scheme limited to £15m, this option would require prudential borrowing of £15m.
-Annualised borrowing costs would equate to £935k. - 6.13 Option 2b would be subject to a feasibility study and consultation so costs cannot yet be quantified. - 6.14 Delivering option 3 (two much smaller schemes) would also require prudential borrowing of £15m however at this stage there is concern from Leisure Officers that build costs for credible centres to meet community need could be significantly higher. - 6.15 To undertake any of the three options shown above will require an amendment to the council's approved 2014/15 capital programme.
-Agreement to amend the programme could be made at Council on 18 June 2014.
+There are other potential grant awards (£250k from the Football Association and £25k per centre from Squash and Racketball), totalling £2.3m.
+These are not guaranteed at this point in time, the capital investment requirement does not include these.
+Annualised borrowing costs for this option are £1.393m. - 6.12 As option 2a (a new Oak Park and a refurbishment at Bloxwich) would result in the loss of the grants and would be a scheme limited to £15m, this option would require prudential borrowing of £15m.
+Annualised borrowing costs would equate to £935k. - 6.13 Option 2b would be subject to a feasibility study and consultation so costs cannot yet be quantified. - 6.14 Delivering option 3 (two much smaller schemes) would also require prudential borrowing of £15m however at this stage there is concern from Leisure Officers that build costs for credible centres to meet community need could be significantly higher, triggering a higher borrowing requirement. - 6.15 To undertake any of the three options shown above will therefore require an amendment to the Council's 2014/15 Capital Programme.
+Agreement to amend the programme could be made at Council on 14 April 2014.